Salwan/salwan.github.io/_posts/2018-04-21-pc--6002-the-pixels-part-1.md

 The rest is pretty straight forward assembly.
 What the procedure is doing on a high level is this:

 - Figure out the pointer to the first pixel block in spritebuffer for the sprite and first pixel in frontbuffer to draw the sprite to.
-- Loop while copying bytes from spritebuffer to frontbuffer on horizontal line at a time.
+- Loop while copying bytes from spritebuffer to frontbuffer one horizontal line at a time.

 Every block of 8 pixels are represented by 2 bytes.
-The first is in the normal PAGE buffer and the second is offset +0x2000 in memory (that's what SET 5, H and D effectively do).
-The combination of the first and second value produces the pattern and colors of that particular 8 pixels.
+The first is in the specified PAGE address and the second is offset by +0x2000 in memory (that's what SET 5, H and D effectively do).
+The combination of the first and second bytes produces the pattern and colors of that particular 8 pixels block.

 So the reason why X is limited to multiples of 8 is simply because thats how pixels are layed out in memory, if you want to change a single pixel/color from assembly you'd have to do some bit wrangling.

+The way they managed to encode 8 pixels (16 color each) in 2 bytes is by cheating, Mode 3 is actually 160x200, every pixel is doubled horizontally.
+As a result this is how text looks like in mode 3:

+![mode3_text_gif]

 # Sprite Movement

-PC-6001 doesn't have hardware sprites, so moving sprites around requires some trickery.
+PC-6001 doesn't support hardware sprites (as far as I know), so moving sprites around requires some trickery.

 In general, there are 2 methods to do this based on what I currently know: